Customer Training Software: How to Choose the Best LMS Solution for Your Business (2025)

 Mobile accessibility

 With more users accessing training on the go, a mobile-friendly or app-based LMS ensures customers can learn anytime, anywhere.
+This is especially important as smartphone ubiquity grows, with studies showing that 95% of teens now report having access to a smartphone.
 Mobile access also allows users to engage with training materials at their own convenience, increasing participation rates.

 Customization and branding options